jonnonz1/nz-statute-book/acts/public/2025/climate-change-response-2050-target-and-other-matters-amendment-act-2025.md

 This Act is the Climate Change Response (2050 Target and Other Matters) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 17 December 2025.

 ### 3 Principal Act
 This Act amends the Climate Change Response Act 2002.